Alan-Cha/hugo-iter8-docs/content/reference/algorithms.md

 menuTitle: Algorithms
 title: Iter8's algorithms
 weight: 30
+summary: The algorithms used to make decisions during canary releases or A/B testing
 ---

 This documentation briefly describes the algorithms supported by iter8 to make decisions during canary releases or A/B testing.
 These algorithms are part of iter8's analytics service (_iter8-analytics_) and exposed via REST API.
 Iter8's Kubernetes controller (_iter8-controller_) calls the appropriate REST API based on the `.spec.trafficControl.strategy` set in a custom `Experiment` resource.
 Iter8's `Experiment` CRD is documented [here](iter8_crd.md).